StructuralAnalysisFormat/StructuralAnalysisFormat-Doc/docs/supports-and-hinges/relconnectsstructuralmember.md

 ## Notes

-{% hint style="info" %}
-**Hinge position** is used for allowing users to define where degrees of freedom are released (user defined constrains).
+>**Hinge position** is used for allowing users to define where degrees of freedom are released (user defined constrains).
+>

-When the fully rigid connection is desired - no RelConnectsStructuralMember is defined!
+>When the fully rigid connection is desired - no RelConnectsStructuralMember is defined!
-{% endhint %}